Walk for Health

 Susan Cox & Rosemary Hobbs

 Susan (left) loves to combine walking with a 'good chat'.
-Rosemary has a good knowledge of the common, loves being outdoors, walking and welcoming new walkers.
+Rosemary has a good knowledge of the common and loves being outdoors.

 Rosemary helps with the Leatherhead walk from the Leisure Centre and always has a smile on her face!